kujenga/website/content/blog/blogging.md

 +++
 date = "2015-06-17T01:04:26-04:00"
-title = "my website"
+title = "A Website"
-description = "Getting started with blogging and such"
+description = "I guess I have a blog now"

 +++